Project MH50

 Project Aims

-• Better understand which community MHS contacts are helpful for which young people and why
+• better understand which MHS contacts are helpful for whom (moderation) and why (mediation)

 Project Activity